pharo-vcs/iceberg/README.md

 **Important**
 - You don't need this step if you have just downloaded Iceberg.
-- Update is comfortable, but please note that it is just an **experimental feature**.
+- While updating is useable, please note it is still an **experimental feature**.
 Building a software that is able to update itself in a 100% safe way is far beyond the scope of the Iceberg project.
-The safest way is always start with a clean image.
+The safest way is always to start with a clean image.

-## 5 minutes tutorial
+## 5 minute tutorial
 ### Clone a repository
 - Before using Iceberg you should have a git repository.
 If you do not have one, you can *create* or *fork* one on Github.